 Types of Anxiety Disorders

-Anxiety disorders are the most common form of mental illness affecting up to 20% of Americans.
+Anxiety disorders are the most common form of mental health condition in the U.S. and affect up to 20% of Americans.
 Many people have their first symptoms in childhood or adolescence.
-Unfortunately, without treatment, the disorder may have a long-term impact on the rest of their life.
+Unfortunately, without treatment, the disorder may have a long-term impact on the rest of their lives.

 Anxiety disorders include:

 People with GAD have constant fears and obsessive concerns with either no clear cause or that seem out of proportion with real-life challenges.
 Three percent of the population has a generalized anxiety disorder, and two-thirds of those diagnosed are women.

 People with panic disorder often experience panic attacks.
 These are episodes of severe physical and emotional distress.
 External events can trigger panic attacks, but they often happen without any obvious cause or warning.
 Panic disorders affect just under three percent of people and are twice as likely to occur in women.